1 Detach from the existing

 Be curious about the world around you…

-🌲 go outside at a time of day you don’t normally go out
+🌲 go outside at a time of day you don’t usually go out

 👣 take a walk and choose a route you haven’t walked before